 During the rest of the term, equipped with the information and understandings from the theory and critical analysis component, clinic students will be involved in current or emerging climate litigation projects/issues/initiatives as approved by the instructors.

 Some examples of practical issues students will work on:

 - Advancing knowledge about the reforms identified in the International Bar Association/IBA Climate Change Model Statute, so that ENGOs, the private bar, Bar Associations, governments and the Judiciary appreciate the hurdles to climate cases being initiated or moving past the court house door, why it would be appropriate to lower or eliminate these hurdles, how the Model Statute could explain and illustrate the reforms required, and the urgent need for this to occur.
 Potential components of this project include clinic students organizing a virtual half-day workshop involving law students and interested faculty at other Canadian, U.S. and possibly European law schools, as well as members of local bar associations, and any interested local judiciary and human rights tribunal members, to become familiar with the needs, challenges and reforms referenced in the Model Statute and to discuss strategies for having some of these reforms proposed and adopted, with the support of local Bar Associations, law firms, local law school faculties/students at a national or sub-national level (e.g. Canadian provinces or US states) through changes to rules of court, regulations under acts governing the courts, or by judges when a pertinent case came before them.

 - Depending on need and timing, assisting counsel in on-going Canadian or US public interest climate litigation cases.

-All 2nd and 3rd year students are eligible.
+All 2L and 3L students are eligible.
 Ideally students should be enrolled in - or have taken - Environmental Law, International Environmental Law or an equivalent course through the Canadian or American Dual JD program.
 Students will be notified by email of application details and apply for TELP here.